technique

 2x2 Rib

-2x2 Rib alternates two knit stitches and two purl stitches for a clear elastic rib.
+2x2 Rib alternates two knit stitches and two purl stitches for a broader elastic rib.

 What it is